libigl/libigl.github.io/docs/static-library.md

     make 2>&1 | grep "referenced from" | sed -e "s/, referenced from.*//"

-Alternatively you can use the `autoexplicit.sh` function which (for well organized .h/.cpp pairs in libigl) automatically create explicit instantiations from your compiler's error messages.
-Repeat this process until convergence:

-    cd /to/your/project
-    make 2>$LIBIGL/make.err
-    cd $LIBIGL
-    cat make.err | ./autoexplicit.sh
-    make clean
-    make

 ### Benefits of static library

 - **Faster compile time**: Because the libigl library